 - established eligibility with the Center for Academic Success; and

 If a student has been approved to receive academic accommodations for your course, an official accommodation letter will be sent to you by email.
 The letter will include information about the accommodations and how to implement them.
 Requests for flexibility on assignments or participation should be discussed to determine whether they fundamentally alter the academic program.
 Decisions about academic integrity are under the purview of the faculty member, department, and provost.
-If you have questions, contact the Accessibility Services Coordinator.
+If you have questions, contact the Accessibility Services Specialist.

 The accommodations that most directly involve faculty are requests for visual aids and advance materials, note-taking services, and testing accommodations.